heman-7/TecHunt2k18/README.md

 Download the apk from the link- http://tiny.cc/uu69ry

-This android app was made for the event 'Technical Hunt' in Zealicon 2018 - the AnnualFest of JSSATE, Noida.
+This android app was made for the event 'Technical Hunt' in Zealicon 2018 - the Annual Fest of JSSATE, Noida.

 ![Screenshot_1 of the app](https://github.com/heman-7/TecHunt2k18/blob/master/Scr1.png "Screenshots")
 ![Screenshot_2 of the app](https://github.com/heman-7/TecHunt2k18/blob/master/Scr2.png "Screenshots")